 Rookie of the Year is one of the popular Disney sports movies from the that is streaming exclusively on Disney’s new subscription streaming service, Disney+.

-You can sign up for a 7-day free trial of Disney+ HERE, which will allow you to stream Rookie of the Year and hundreds of other movies and shows on your computer, phone, tablet, smart TV or streaming device.
-If you extend past the free trial, the service costs $6.99/month.
+You can stream Rookie of the Year and hundreds of other movies and shows on your computer, phone, tablet, smart TV or streaming device.
+The service costs $6.99/month.
 You may also opt for this discount bundle of Disney+, Hulu and ESPN+ for $12.99/month.

 - 1. Sign up for Disney+ here

 - 2. Go to Disneyplus.com or download the Disney+ app on your device

 - 4. Search for “Rookie of the Year”

 - 5. Tap on Rookie of the Year

 Disney+ also boasts a vast library of Disney-owned movies and series — plus several new original series coming soon.
 The service includes unlimited downloads so you can watch offline whenever and wherever you want.
 The list of compatible devices and smart TVs includes iPads, Apple TV, Amazon devices, Amazon Fire TV, Android, Chromecast, Roku, PS4, and Xbox One.

 Creators: Sam Harper